-The second category is called a "degree-seeking student."
+Military persons can attend as a "degree-seeking student."
 A degree-seeking student is considered either a freshman or transfer student.
 When a student applies to become degree-seeking, the appropriate documentation, which may include transcripts and SAT or ACT scores, must be submitted along with a degree-seeking application and the application fee.
 Once the student is accepted to the University, transfer work, military experience and CLEP tests can be evaluated and then become a permanent part of the student's academic record with USCB.
 See the Admissions section for additional information.
+Non-degree students are not eligible for financial aid, tuition assistance, or veteran benefits.